return to Natural Dog Health Remedies

 Besides the above common medication, conventional treatment also involves other symptomatic therapies such as cool baths with or without colloidal oatmeal, Epsom salts, or medicated shampoos.
 There are also sprays and ointments for quick temporary relief of itchiness.

-In addition, dogs with allergies are often given Omega-3 and Omega-6 fatty acids which can reduce inflammation.
+In addition, dogs with allergies are often given Omega-3 fatty acids which can reduce inflammation.

 How to Treat Dog Allergies Holistically